 One of Hong Kong’s most vibrant neighbourhoods, Sheung Wan walks the line between tradition and innovation.
-Read on for our best picks in restaurants, street food, fitness studios, and heritage sites.
+Read on for our best picks of restaurants, street food, fitness studios, and heritage sites in Sheung Wan.

 Best Coffee Shops in Sheung Wan